mysql/mysql-utilities/doc/man/mysqlrplshow.rst

              |
              +--- localhost:3311 <--> (SLAVE)

-To produce a column list of the graph, specify the :option:`--show-list` option.
-You also have the choice to view the output in one of the following formats using the :option:`--format` option.
+To produce a column list in addition to the graph, specify the :option:`--show-list` option.
+In this case, to specify how to display the list, use one of the following values with the :option:`--format` option:

 **GRID** (default)
   Display output in grid or table format like that of the :command:`mysql` monitor.